 Spread the filling onto the dough.
 With a knife, cut the dough lengthwise into three ling strips, approximately 4 inches each.
 You should have 3 strips of dough 4x20 inches when finished.

-Take each strip and pinch the dough together so the filling stays inside of the dough strip.
+Take each strip and pinch the dough together so the filling stays inside of the dough strip (see photos on post).
 At this point, you should have three long ropes of filled dough.
 Place each of the strips of dough onto a jelly roll pan that has been lightly greased or lined with parchment paper.

 Start with one end and begin to braid the bread, tuck the ends under.